Harmanecká Cave: Description

 Up to now, more than 2,700 m of underground passages have been discovered but only 720 m are open to the public.
-The air temperature varies between 5.8 and 6.4° Celsius.
-The humidity is between 92 and 94 percent.
+The air temperature varies between 5.8 and 6.4 °C. The humidity is between 92 and 94 percent.

-The Explorer´s Dome
+The Explorer's Dome

-The Explorer´s Dome is the first dome that is reached by visitors through the artificial passage from the entrance.
+The Explorer's Dome is the first dome that is reached by visitors through the artificial passage from the entrance.
 The dome holds many different forms of sinter decoration like stalactites, stalagmites and sinter columns.
 The sinter decoration is made from atmospheric water filtering through the cave roof and by precipitation of calcite from water.
 A one cubic millimeter of dripstone decoration in this cave takes approximately 10 to 15 years to grow.

 The White Gothic Dome

 The White Gothic Dome is named after the shape of the ceiling which resembles a Gothic vault and also after the characteristic white colour.
 Because the cave roof is formed from chemically clean white calcite, the decoration has a pure white colour.
 This white colouring is very specific for the Harmanec cave.
 If the roof contained different elements of metals it would be more colourful.
 A sinter waterfall called the "Tongue of the Mother-in-Law" can be seen hanging from the ceiling.
 These parts of the cave as far as the end of the White Gothic Dome were discovered by Michal Bacurik.
 The other parts were discovered in 1938 by Ondroušek and Kovalčik.